How to Reduce the Share Capital of Your Singapore Company

 Unpaid share capital consists of shares whose value have been partly paid, or not paid at all.
 The shareholder retains the liability to pay the unpaid value at a later date.

 There are many ways to reduce your company’s share capital.
 3 of these are mentioned in the Companies Act:

 - Extinguishing or reducing a member’s liability to pay the amount of unpaid capital on his shares;

-- Cancelling any paid-up capital which is lost or unrepresented by assets;
+- Cancelling any paid-up capital that is lost or unrepresented by assets;

-- Returning to shareholders any paid-up capital which is in excess of the needs of the company
+- Returning to shareholders any paid-up capital that is in excess of the needs of the company

 The following actions also amount to a reduction of share capital, although these are not expressly mentioned in the Companies Act as being methods of reducing share capital: